 Hi everyone!
 I’m Anne.
 I’m a native Bostonian transplanted in a suburb of Washington, D.C.
 I previously wrote a blog called From My Sweet Heart which showcased my love of baking.

 So why did I begin A Salad For All Seasons?
 Very simply, I wanted to feel better.
 I wanted to eat healthier.
 And I wanted the seasons to inspire what I eat.
 I’m not a vegetarian, but I love vegetables.
 And I especially love salad.
+I don’t view salad as ‘diet food’ at all.
+I see it as a great way to feature all the amazing fruits and vegetables each season has to offer.

 Growing up, a salad on our table consisted of iceberg lettuce, tomatoes and cucumbers doused with your favorite bottle of dressing.
 Needless to say, I wasn’t a huge fan of salad as a kid.
 As an adult, I realize that a salad can be so much more.

 Here you will certainly find some very classic salads.
 But I also hope to stretch the definition a bit.
 To me a salad can be hot or cold; raw, cooked or wilted.
-It may contain fruits, vegetables, pasta, grains and/or protein.
+It may contain fruits, vegetables, pasta, grains and protein.
 It might be fully dressed or practically naked.
 I’m just as happy eating a simple bowl of greens as I am my entire garden tossed on a plate.
 And a salad can even take a departure from the bowl.
 Maybe you’ll find it sandwiched, stacked, wrapped or skewered!
 Simple or complex.
 One ingredient or a dozen.

 What are the keys to a great salad?